 Also, one of the unique characteristics of the City Center / Long Hollow neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.8% of the neighborhoods in America.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the City Center / Long Hollow neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the City Center / Long Hollow neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 40.1% of the households here have four, five, or more cars.
 That is more cars per household than in 98.2% of the neighborhoods in the nation.

 Did you know that the City Center / Long Hollow neighborhood has more Scottish and Scots-Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 16.4% of this neighborhood's residents have Scottish ancestry and 3.9% have Scots-Irish ancestry.